chi-qui/crypto-nuke/README.md

 ### Credits
 - Created by me (Douglas)
-- Idea stolen from NaviStf & Shoe (so yall can fight over the rights of this lmao)
+- Idea stolen from either NaviStf or Shoe (kinda forgot, so yall can fight over the rights of this lmao)